 Highgate’s most famous apparition, came to be known as the Highgate Vampire after dead animals drained of blood were found strewn around the vicinity.
 Author David Farrant, who penned the book Beyond The Highgate Vampire, wrote that the sinister being could be something to do with ley lines passing through the cemetery.
 The mystery of the malevolent spirit remains to this day.

 Dating back to 1812, the Theatre Royal is said to be one of the most haunted buildings in the country.
 The resident ghost, known only as the “man in grey” is often seen roaming the theatre and disappearing into walls.
 The skeletal remains of an 18th Century nobleman were found in a sealed-up passage when the theatre was renovated, a dagger buried in his rib cage.
 Rumours have it that the man was having an affair with an actress at the theatre, and her jilted lover murdered him for it.
 Actors believe his presence is a good thing, as he only makes an appearance at the start of successful productions, including Miss Saigon, Oklahoma and The King and I.

 6. Hunterian Museum, Lincoln’s Inn Fields

-To the best of my knowledge there haven’t been any ghost sightings at the Hunterian Museum, but with thousands of anatomical specimens on display, including the skeletal remains of a seven and a half foot tall “Irish giant”, a collection of horrifyingly antiquated surgical instruments and a vitrine containing foetal triplets, you wouldn’t want to get locked up there overnight.
+To the best of my knowledge, there haven’t been any ghost sightings at the Hunterian Museum, but with thousands of anatomical specimens on display, including the skeletal remains of a seven and a half foot tall “Irish giant”, a collection of horrifyingly antiquated surgical instruments and a vitrine containing foetal triplets, you wouldn’t want to get locked in there overnight.